Christmas time in Vienna - the most beautiful Christmas markets

 Christmas time in Vienna

-We like it when the smell of freshly baked Gingerbread blowing through the winter air, and when hot apple punch invites you to warm your clammy fingers on the cups.
-It's nice when not only children's eyes start to shine at the sight of the many imaginative and glittering light decorations that illuminate the streets of Vienna's city center and the huts of the Christmas markets in Vienna.
-Christmas in Vienna is a great experience!
+We like it when the smell of freshly baked Lebkuchen (gingerbread) through the winter air, and when hot apple punch invites you to warm your clammy fingers on your cups.
+It's nice when it's not just children's eyes that light up when they see the many light decorations that illuminate the streets of Vienna's city center and the huts of the Christmas markets in Vienna.
+Christmas in Vienna is definitely a great experience!

 Christmas Village Maria Theresien Platz Vienna